dockersamples/labspace-devduck/README.md

 # Labspace - DevDuck Multi-Agent Systems

-This Labspace provides an overview of the [DevDuck Multi-Agent System](https://github.com/dockersamples/docker-cerebras-demo), a secure coding agent for Node.js programming assistance built with Google Agent Development Kit (ADK).
+This Labspace provides an overview of the [DevDuck Multi-Agent System](https://github.com/dockersamples/docker-cerebras-demo), a secure AI coding agent for Node.js programming assistance built with Google Agent Development Kit (ADK).
 The system features a coordinating agent (DevDuck) that manages two specialized sub-agents (Local Agent and Cerebras) for different programming tasks.

 ## Learning objectives